bitwiseworks/cmake-os2/Help/command/target_precompile_headers.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The command also supports a second signature which can be used to specify that one target re-uses a precompiled header file artifact from another target instead of generating its own:
+The command also supports a second signature which can be used to specify that one target reuses a precompiled header file artifact from another target instead of generating its own:

 .. code-block:: cmake